protoflex/parse-ez/README.md

 You can create your own parse functions on top of primitive parse-functions and/or parse combinators provided by Parse-EZ.

+## Committing to a particular parse branch

+Version 0.4.0 added support for committing to a particular parse branch via the new parse combinators `commit` and `commit-on`.
+These functions make the parser commit to the current parse branch, making the parser report subsequent parse-failures in the current branch as parse-errors and preventing it from trying other alternatives at higher levels.

 ## Nesting Parse Combinators Using Macros